Back

 Using AI and data science in marketing has led to new approaches.
 According to Epsilon, 80% of customers are likelier to do business with a company if it offers a personalized experience.

 By studying consumer actions and preferences, businesses can develop targeted advertising strategies.
-As a result, marketing campaigns are more successful, and customer engagement and loyalty are boosted.
+It makes marketing campaigns more successful and boosts customer engagement and loyalty.

 9. Supply Chain Optimization